Dr. Nadege Dady Presented with Nubian Union Legend Award

 Robert Goldberg, executive dean of TouroCOM, agreed, “The scars may not be evident when one looks at a person, but when one meets the family and loved ones, it is clear that the scars can be deep in their minds and hearts,” he said, adding he was very proud of Dean Dady as well as Martin Levine, DO, associate dean for education development at TouroCOM, who also played a key role in bringing TouroCOM together with Nubian and was the evening’s keynote speaker.

 Monday’s Gala featured a host of clergy, celebrities and community leaders, and a special presentation by arts writer and critic for NPR and other major media outlets Randy Gener, himself a Legend Award recipient.
-Actor/producer Tobias Truvillion served as Master of Ceremonies and Dr. Levine in his keynote spoke about “Medicine in the Minority Community.”
+Actor/producer Tobias Truvillion served as Master of Ceremonies.

 Other recipients of the Legend Award included Dr. William Gibbs, Chief of Service of the Department of Rehabilitation Medicine at Kings County Hospital in Brooklyn; concert pianist Professor Richard Alston; and fashion and media specialist China Flowers.

 In expressing her gratitude, Dean Dady said, “I am deeply honored, humbled and thankful to the boards of the Unity Missionary Investors and the Nubian Cultural Center for this recognition.
-Empowering communities of color through education is an area that I feel deeply passionate about.
 I am grateful to have had opportunities to motivate others, give back selflessly and express leadership through service to others.”